 I can’t think of a better chocolate filling for this chocolate tart!
 I love this chocolate version of my ‘Home-Made Caramel Sauce‘.
 My traditional recipe from my ‘Back to Cake Basics’ series is the only caramel recipe you’ll ever need!
 Just add a cup of chocolate chips to make the most incredible chocolate caramel sauce!
 It’s super thick, very rich and chocolate-y.
 This chocolate caramel sauce would also be great for toast and can be enjoyed by the spoonful!

-The Raspberry Sauce
+Making the Raspberry Sauce

 This delicious chocolate dessert wouldn’t be complete without the most amazing raspberry sauce, or raspberry coulis!
 This super easy sauce is one of my all-time favorite additions to just about any dessert!
 It’s tart, fruity and really helps cut the sweetness and richness of the caramel sauce filling.
 This recipe makes enough for the filling, plus more for topping each slice of tart.
 You can use either frozen or fresh raspberries for this sauce.
 When straining the sauce, make sure to press the berries until just the seeds remain.
 Discard the seeds and enjoy the smooth sauce!